Over 50s Cover Vs Income Protection Some Food for Thought

 The World Health Organisation reports that men are likely to smoke five times more than women.
 However, another study measuring the gender difference in quit rate success using a focus group found that 61.7% of men could completely abstain from nicotine after six weeks.

-In contrast, the female group was only a 46.6% success rate.
+In contrast, the female group had only a 46.6% success rate.

 It’s recommended that women use behavioural therapy and nicotine replacement therapy when trying to quit smoking.
 In contrast, men appear to be doing okay with just nicotine replacement therapy – although both males and females will have a higher chance of successfully quitting with a combination of the two types of treatment.

 If there’s a smoker in the household, it will affect life insurance premiums because it’s likely to affect life expectancy.
-Patient.info put it in layman’s terms when they state:
+Patient.info puts it in layman’s terms when it states:

 “About half of all smokers die from smoking-related diseases.
 If you are a long-term smoker, on average, your life expectancy is about ten years less than a non-smoker.